a88zach/cypress-ts-axe/README.md

-# cypress-ts-axe
-Example of using axe with cypress
+# Example of using axe with cypress